 Which is best for you?

 Get Eero Pro if you want a network that works without being noticed.
 The initial setup takes a few minutes, the parental controls are easy to use, and the nodes are a nice size.
-With gigabit internet, you won’t reach Orbi’s speed potential, but the connection is more stable and consistent.Check Amazon’s Price
+Eero's network is typically more stable and consistent compared to Orbi, but in this round of testing, they were about the same.
+Surprisingly, even with the same AX4200 rating, Eero Pro 6 was consistently faster.Check Amazon’s Price

 Choosing the right configuration

 If you don’t care about the WiFi 6 benefits, Orbi RBK50 is a great option because it provides similar speeds as RBK752 for $100 less.
 There aren’t a ton of WiFi 6 devices in the wild yet, so you probably wouldn’t notice a huge difference.
 But I’d still rather pay the extra $100 to get WiFi 6 if I’m already spending $300.